 Be Reasonable, be Responsible, be Respectful, be aware of all Roadway and traffic conditions.

 The guidelines are similar to those adopted by many moto commuters.
-Check out the full California lane splitting guidelines (note: this link has been updated by the CHP to a “Motorcycle Safety Information Update” since the guidelines were taken down), or download the lane splitting quick guide (PDF).
+Check out the full California lane splitting guidelines (note: this link has been updated by the CHP to a “Motorcycle Safety Information Update” since the guidelines were taken down).

 Big thanks to everyone who pushed for so long to make this happen.
 As noted in the announcement thread on BARF, “Its been a long time coming.
 Its taken a lot of arm twisting, arguing, and frustration.
 But we have taken a huge leap forward.”